Supporting Australia ’s elite athletes to achieve academic excellence.

 The Elite Athlete Friendly University (EAFU) Network has been established to identify and promote universities who have responded to the specific needs of elite student athletes by developing new, or promoting existing policies and practices which assist elite student athletes to undertake sporting opportunities whilst pursuing and achieving academic excellence.

-The National Athlete Career and Education (NACE) program of the Australian Sports Commission, in conjunction with University of Queensland and Griffith University, completed a review in 2003 of the higher education sector and the issues associated with elite athletes completing post secondary studies.
+AIS Personal Excellence (formerly known as the National Athlete Career and Education —(NACE) program of the Australian Sports Commission, in conjunction with University of Queensland and Griffith University, completed a review in 2003 of the higher education sector and the issues associated with elite athletes completing post-secondary studies.

 Many recommendations emanated from this report, with several focussing on the support that could be provided to athletes from the university sector.